cooper/ferret/std/doc/Number.md

 $number.ceil
 ```

 Computed property.
-The smallest integer that is greater than or equal to the number.
+Smallest integer that is greater than or equal to the number.